cazterk/meet-app/README.md

 # MeetApp

-MeetApp is a social app for connecting with people based on common interests.
-This app is built using Android Studio and Kotlin.
-It is open source, so feel free to contribute to the project and make it even better!
+MeetApp is an upcoming social app built using Kotlin and Android Studio, designed to help people meet others who share their interests and are within close proximity.
+This app is open source and we welcome contributions from the community to help make it even better!

 ## Features

 - User authentication and authorization
 - User profiles with customizable display pictures
-- Searching for people with similar interests
+- Searching for people with similar interests within a specific radius
-- Chatting with other users
+- Chatting with other users to get to know them better
-- Creating and joining groups based on interests
 - Scheduling meetups with groups or individuals

 ## Installation